gregnutt/vizTtianicSurvivors/README.md

 One point of note for this dataset is that it did come from a Machine Learning competition data files as a Training Set.
 This means that the data backing this visualization is not a complete recount of the passengers of the RMS Titanic.
 The remainder of the passenger data, however, has had the information regarding the passengers' survival striped to make the competition a challenge.
 However, even with this subset of the passenger list, one can easily make out the general distributions across the filters.

+###Design
+I chose to share my findings using a stacked bar chart to represent a compact visual comparison Survivors vs Casualties across age groups with the avaiability to include Sex, Passenger Class, and Embarkation Location.
+I think the stacked bar chart, with positive and negative values, offers a great visual experience when viewing this visualization by allowing the audience to easily distinguish the distribution of survivors and casualties and allows for further distinction by other factors.
+In addition, it lends itself nicely to taking on an almost iceberg-like appearence, with trailing ends and a larger group under the xAxis than above.

+The age groups were separated by position along the xAxis in distinct bars within the stacked bar chart, ordered from the youngest group to the oldest group.
+Position was also used to encode the Survivors and Casualties, survivors sitting above the xAxis and casualties sitting below.

+Color was utilized to further break down the age groups by Sex.
+This was chosen to take advantage of the natural distinction of male and female with blue and pink hues, respectively.
+In addition to this, I provided the ability for the audience to explore the data a little further by utilizing color to separate the passengers based on Passenger Class and Embarkation Location as an alternative to their Sex.
+The colors utilized for the Passenger Class and Embarkation Location were chosen to be complementary to the colors of the Sex, to not distract from the data.
+To do this, I utilized ColorBrewer2 to pick a color set to utilize within my graphic.

 ###Feedback:

 ######"I don't find the colors for male and female to be complementary."